stevej2608/reactpy-utils/docs/src/components/script.md

 Scripts are injected and run when the associated page is loaded.
 If the script hooks into event listeners or other state-related aspects of the DOM then these must be un-hooked when the page is destroyed.
-The can be achieved by returning a *page-unload* function reference when the script is first loaded.
+This can be achieved by returning a *page-unload* function reference when the script is first loaded.
 To do this define a script with the following pattern:

 ```python